Journaling methods and techniques, with tips to get started and stay driven, plus inspiration to help you commit to a regular journaling practice.

 When you’re keen to journal but have writer’s block, prompts can be super useful to get those creative juices flowing.

-They also have the added benefit of being very effective for specific types of journaling (more of which later).
+They also have the added benefit of being a very effective tool for specific types of journaling (more of which later).
 Try these beginner journal prompts to get started.

 6. Gratitude Journaling